- Nate Miller

 The encouragement David gives us in Psalm 37:5-6 is precious:

 Commit your way to the Lord; trust in Him, and He will act.
 He will bring forth your righteousness as the light, and your justice as the noonday.

 Commit your way to the Lord and trust in Him.
 This double emphasis should stir us to see the importance of placing our whole faith and trust in the Lord and in His ways.
 It means we can roll our burden onto Him and not respond to evil with more evil.
-If we will trust Him in this way, we won’t act out of self- righteousness, but humbly place our life in the hands of the faithful Judge of all the earth.
-This we must do since ultimately, we know that on our own merit, we fall short of His righteousness.
-We are totally dependent upon the Lord for our right standing, and this knowledge leads us to commit and trust in Him.
+If we will trust Him in this way, we won’t act out of self-righteousness but humbly place our life in the hands of the faithful Judge of all the earth.
+This we must do since, ultimately, we know that on our own merit, we fall short of His righteousness.
+We are totally dependent on the Lord for our right standing and this knowledge leads us to commit to and trust in Him.

 Whatever opposition you face this day, may you commit your way to the Lord, trust in Him, and be found righteous because of Jesus.

 Read the story of David and Saul in 1 Samuel 24.
 How difficult must it have been for David to commit his way to the Lord when the men around him, and perhaps his own flesh, desired to do evil?

 As we seek to live sanctified lives, why is it important to keep the imputed righteousness of Jesus at the forefront of our mind?
 How does that motivate us toward holy living (Colossians 1:10)?